BrewPi/firmware/docs/controlbox.rst

     0x10        write system value command id
     id          object to write to
-    type			the type of the object being written to size        the size of the data to follow data[size]  the value to write
+    type			the type of the object being written to.
+Can be 00 if not known. size        the size of the data to follow.
+Can be 00 if not known data[size]  the value to write

 Command response::